School Name

 Gross Motor and Fine Motor Skills

-Children will be continuing to develop our 5 Fundamental Movement Skills, running, jumping, throwing (overarm), catching and hopping including travelling and rolling with accuracy.
+We will be continuing to develop our 5 Fundamental Movement Skills, running, jumping, throwing (overarm), catching and hopping including travelling and rolling with accuracy.

 Through planned provision activities we will continue to develop our fine motor and hand eye coordination skills.